When God's People Bless

 Our little family was in a Church where my husband ministered as the Christian Education Director and Music Pastor.
 The Church was struggling financially and it became apparent they could not afford two Pastors.
-As we discussed the plight of our dear Church, we came to an agreement and my husband voluntarily resigned.
+As we discussed the plight of our Church, we came to an agreement and my husband voluntarily resigned.

 His reputation for quality workmanship spread slowly.
 He was kept busy with side jobs while we awaited God's call to our next ministry.
 Candidating on weekends became the norm during that season of our lives.

 When Gary resigned from our Church, we were still in the area.
 We knew it was important to connect with another Church.
 We needed God's people.
 We searched for another Bible believing Church in our area.
 We found one quickly.
 This Church was filled with wonderfully warm believers who took us in and made us part of their family.

 Although Gary worked side jobs, the incoming money, at times, was sparse.
 Christmas was quickly and we had zero money to buy gifts.

 This was a hard time for this mama.
 My heart ached as I prepared to face my three little children, who would find no gifts under their Christmas tree.

 Let me tell you about my friend, Judy.
 Judy is my dear friend who was witness to all the changes taking place.
 Judy is like a little tornado wrapped up in a beautiful package.
 She blessed me over and over again by observing my situations and coming beside me to provide encouragement and help in the time of need.

 As Christmas approached Judy's compassion arose and she took action.
 She understood this mother's heart.
 Judy explained our plight to her three children and asked each of them to give up one of their Christmas presents to provide a surprise to the Ream children.